The figure rises to 76% of 18 to 29-year-olds, the poll for car insurer Prima found.

 Why This Matters

-A recent poll has highlighted the growing concern of affordability in learning to drive, with 70% of adults without a license citing it as a major obstacle.
-This trend is particularly pronounced among younger adults, where 76% of 18 to 29-year-olds share the same sentiment.
-The findings have significant implications for the future of transportation and mobility.
+A recent poll has shed light on the growing concern of affordability in learning to drive, with 70% of adults without a license citing it as a major obstacle.
+This trend is particularly pronounced among younger adults, with 76% of 18 to 29-year-olds sharing the same sentiment.
+As the cost of living continues to rise, this finding highlights a pressing issue that warrants attention.

 Coverage Snapshot

-Week 10 2026 included 160 Other article(s).
-Leading outlets for this topic included BBC, Independent, CNBC.
+Week 10 2026 included 163 Other article(s).
+Leading outlets for this topic included BBC, Independent, NY Times.
 Across that cluster, sentiment showed a mostly neutral skew (avg score 0.02).

 Key Insights